The page has been translated by Gen AI.

 Delete Deployment

-3. Deployment List page, select the cluster and namespace from the top left gear button, then click Confirm.
+3. On the Deployment list page, select the cluster and namespace from the gear button at the top left, then click Confirm.

 4. Select the item you want to delete on the Deployment List page.
-Go to the Deployment Details page.
+4. Navigate to the Deployment Details page.

-6. Alert confirmation window appears, click the Confirm button.
+6. When the notification confirmation window appears, click the Confirm button.

 Caution

-On the deployment list page, after selecting the item you want to delete, you can delete the selected deployment by clicking Delete.
+On the deployment list page, after selecting the item you want to delete, click Delete to remove the selected deployment.

 Managing Pods

-A pod (Pod) is the smallest computing unit that can be created, managed, and deployed in Kubernetes, referring to a group of one or more containers.
-In a workload, you can create a pod and view detailed information or delete it.
+A pod (Pod) is the smallest compute unit in Kubernetes that can be created, managed, and deployed, representing a group of one or more containers.
+You can create pods in the workload, view their details, or delete them.

 To create a pod, follow the steps below.

-2. Service Home page, click Pod under the Workload menu.
-Navigate to the Pod List page.
+2. On the Service Home page, click Pod under the Workload menu.
+2. Navigate to the Pod List page.

-3. Pod List page, select the cluster and namespace from the Gear button at the top left, then click Create Object.
+3. On the Pod List page, select the cluster and namespace from the gear button at the top left, then click Create Object.

-4. In the Object Creation Popup from, enter the object information and click the Confirm button.
+4. Enter the object information in the Object Creation Popup and click the Confirm button.

 Reference